Dental Implants – Norman, OK

 Understanding the Cost of Dental Implants

-Easily the most frequently asked question about dental implant restoration is, “What does it cost?”
+Easily the most frequently asked question about dental implant treatment is, “What does it cost?”
 While there is a significant investment of time and money on the front end of dental implant placement and restoration, the results will last for decades compared with other tooth replacement solutions that need to be repaired or replaced every five to seven years on average.

 What Influences the Cost of Dental Implants?

 One dental implant without the cost of placement or the restoration (replacement tooth) can cost anywhere between $500 and $2000.
 This price is based largely on the material used to craft the implant post and the size of the implant.
 In addition to the cost of the implant itself, you also need to consider the price of surgical implant placement, attaching the connective abutment posts, designing and creating a tooth replacement, and the connection of the replacement tooth or teeth to implant posts.

 A single dental implant supported crown can cost $2000 to $5000 or more in rare cases, and advanced tooth replacement options only go up from there.
 However, it’s important to remember you’re paying for a semi-permanent solution.
 You won’t need to replace dental implant restorations every few years.
 Most patients keep their implant supported restoration for two or more decades.

 Dental Insurance Coverage for Dental Implants

 In most cases, dental insurance still doesn’t cover implants.
 However, some benefit plans have started to include these restorations, and we hope more will follow suit.
 We can typically use your dental insurance to cover part of the cost of your replacement tooth or teeth.
 We’ll work with your insurance provider to maximize this coverage.